mark-thompson01/MTPortfolio/README.md

 **Live site:** https://mark-thompson01.github.io/MTPortfolio/

-This project first started out in June of 2024.
-At the time, I was growing in my current role as an IT Support Specialist and exploring cybersecurity after earning the CompTIA Security+ certification.
-The portfolio started out as a display of the hands-on network security projects I was tinkering around with at the time.
+This project started in June 2024.
+At the time, I was growing in my role as an IT Support Specialist and exploring cybersecurity after earning the CompTIA Security+ certification.
+The portfolio began as a display of the hands-on network-security projects I was tinkering with then.

-As I further explored the landscape of IT, I realized two things.
-That the display of hands-on projects in today's job market is one of the best ways to standout.
-In addition to that, I realized my aspirations lie in becoming as diverse as possible across platforms, and developing the skillset of a system administrator.
+As I explored the IT landscape further, I realized two things: first, that showcasing hands-on projects in today’s job market is one of the best ways to stand out; and second, that my aspirations lie in becoming as diverse as possible across platforms and developing the skill set of a systems administrator.

-From there, I focused on designing hands-on labs and constructing web pages with detailed screen shots of diverse hands-on projects across platforms.
-From here, my goal is add more labs overtime and to grab a keyboard and skill up.
+From there, I focused on designing hands-on labs and building web pages with detailed screenshots of diverse projects across platforms.
+From here, my goal is to add more labs over time and to keep grabbing the keyboard and leveling up.

-This portfolio has undergone a few transformations in it's time.
-Starting out as just a hobby to display hands-on network security projects.
-The original web page layouts were done were basic HTML and CSS, knowledge that I had applied from learning some basics from freecodecamp.org a few years ago.
+This portfolio has undergone a few transformations in its time, starting as a hobby to display hands-on network-security projects.
+The original web pages were basic HTML and CSS, based on fundamentals I learned from freeCodeCamp a few years ago.

-The new layout was influenced by a marketing friend that led me to the realization that presentation is everything.
-Laying out a more neatly structured layout for project display and presentation.
+The new layout was influenced by a marketing friend and led me to realize that presentation is everything, so I created a cleaner, more structured design for project display and presentation.

 ---